EllisFitzUSM/JobBeaconMaine/README.md

 Run `PhaseTwo/init.py` file to build the database, and optionally import the initial data.

-**WARNING: It is crucial to run from the root folder of the repository, as file paths are used and are relative.**
+**WARNING: It is crucial to run from the root folder of the repository, as relative file paths are used in this step.**

 Usage:
 ```